yshavit/llm-notes/book/03-The-LLM/05-putting-it-together.md

 Pause for a moment!
 This is a nice milestone!
 You now basically understand how LLM inference works.

-The next chapter will just describe some mathematical optimizations we can apply to make this translate better to optimized hardware, and then I'll go into training.
+The next chapter will just describe some algebraic reformulations we can apply to make this translate better to optimized hardware, and then I'll go into training.